ehatamm/project/docs/projects/README.md

 This is a full-stack application for managing projects with:
 - **Spring Boot** REST API backend with PostgreSQL
-- **Nuxt 3** frontend with TypeScript
+- **Nuxt 3** frontend with TypeScript and Vuetify 3
 - **Docker Compose** orchestration for easy development

-The application provides CRUD operations for project management with comprehensive validation and error handling.
+The application provides CRUD operations for project management with comprehensive validation, error handling, and a modern Material Design interface.